kalekdev/uni/semester-1/digitaltechnik/notes.typ

 Addition of 4x1s = Carry over 1 two places.
 This applies in general to all carry bits, because the entire addition result is simply being "overlayed" on the existing sum

 Binary subtraction can be written as the addition of 2s complement numbers.
+It will simply work and the MSB will be an accurate signing bit.
 IMPORTANT: Do not forget +'ve number signing bit!

 == Encoding
 Tetraden / Nibble - groups of 4 bits